romhackraces/baserom/README.md

 ## More Information

 For more information about the creating levels for Romhack Races or for additional documentation about what is in the baserom check out the [baserom Wiki](https://github.com/romhackraces/baserom/wiki).
-If you need to view documentation for large resources included in the baserom, such as the Retry System, the `Docs` folder included in this baserom contains the relevant material.
+If you need more information on how to use some of the resources included in the baserom, check out the documentation in the `Docs` folder included in this baserom.

 If you have feedback or would like additional support with the baserom from the Romhack Races team, please visit the `#baserom-support` in the Romhack Races Discord server.